chef-boneyard/chef-web-docs-2016/chef_master/source/community_contributions.rst

 =====================================================
 |company_name|'s contribution policy is aimed at encouraging broad participation from our community, and minimizing risks to |chef| and our community due to inappropriate contributions of the intellectual property of others.

-As a general standard, require every contributor to fill out a Contributor License Agreement ("CLA"), either individually or on behalf of a corporation.
+As a general standard, |company_name| requires every contributor to fill out a Contributor License Agreement ("CLA"), either individually or on behalf of a corporation.

 HOWEVER, very small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch, without a CLA.
 If you submit an obvious fix without first signing a contributor license agreement, then you are agreeing that your submission is not independently copyrightable.
 The purpose of this exception is to lower the barrier for new contributors to make contributions while retaining the integrity of the project and our community.